Documentation

 };

 The CTetrisShape() constructor and methods CheckDown(int& pad_array[]), CheckLeft(int& side_row[]) and CheckRight(int& side_row[]) are only declared inside the class, but not defined yet.
 Definitions of these functions will be further in the code.
-In order to define the method outside the class, the scope resolution operator is used, the class name is used as the as the scope.
+In order to define the method outside the class, the scope resolution operator is used, the class name is used as the scope.

 Example: